impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

  - We create a hook file whose output depends on certain values being set for the [internal field separator](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable){:target="_blank" rel="noopener"}.
  - We then set the Ruby version to the machine's default version.
- - We then run `rbenv exec` with a command that we know will be on the user's machine (the `env` command, which ships with all `bash` terminals).
+ - We then run `rbenv exec` with a command that we know will be on the user's machine (the `env` command, which ships with all Bash terminals).
  - When we run `rbenv exec`, we set the value of the internal field separator to the characters which our hook depends on in order to produce the expected output.
  - Lastly, we assert that the command was successful and that the output was printed to STDOUT as expected.